-Doughnuts and a cuppa on board Hope for Tomorrow’s MCU in Ludgershall
+Doughnuts and a cuppa on board Hope for Tomorrow’s MCCU in Ludgershall

 John Williams was diagnosed with non-Hodgkin’s Lymphoma in early 2015 and underwent an operation in March that year.
 A few months later he started a course of chemotherapy, which continued for about six months.

 John and his wife, Ruth, live in Amesbury, Wiltshire, and for his first treatment he faced a round trip of about 15 miles – right through the centre of Salisbury, which is never an easy journey.
-So he was delighted when the Hope for Tomorrow Mobile Chemotherapy Unit (MCU) came to Ludgershall – a much easier drive for the couple.
-He was offered the alternative location and chose treatment on the MCU.
+So he was delighted when the Hope for Tomorrow Mobile Cancer Care Unit (MCCU) came to Ludgershall – a much easier drive for the couple.
+He was offered the alternative location and chose treatment on the MCCU.

 “I was made really welcome by the sister, who brought me a cup of tea and biscuits and explained everything the first time I went,” he says.
 “There were no problems – it was absolutely wonderful.”